Chameleon-company/MOP-Code/artificial-intelligence/T2_2025/Health Behaviour/Dietary monitoring/README.md

-# Food-101 EfficientNetB0 – Dietary Monitoring (Alen, T2 2025)
+# Food-101 & Nutrition5k – Dietary Monitoring (Alen, T2 2025)

-This folder contains the training and evaluation code developed for the **Dietary Monitoring and Nutrition Analysis Using AI** use case under the Health Behaviour team.
+This repository contains the training and evaluation code developed for the Dietary Monitoring and Nutrition Analysis Using AI use case under the Health Behaviour team.

-The goal of this work is to build a food image classification pipeline using the **Food-101 dataset** to support dietary tracking, calorie estimation, and personalised nutrition guidance.
+The goal of this work is to build a food image classification pipeline using the Food-101 dataset, and extend it with the Nutrition5k dataset for enhanced dietary tracking, calorie estimation, and personalised nutrition guidance.

 ## Project Overview
 - **Dataset:** [Food-101](https://www.vision.ee.ethz.ch/datasets_extra/food-101/) – 101 food categories with 1,000 images each.
 - **Model Architecture:** EfficientNetB0 (transfer learning with TensorFlow/Keras).
 - **Training Strategy:** Two-stage approach (frozen head → fine-tuning top layers) and an ultra-fast subset training mode for rapid prototyping.
 # Food-101 EfficientNetB0 – Dietary Monitoring (SIT782 Project)
+# Nutrition5k:

+5,000+ meals with paired video frames, metadata, and nutritional breakdowns

+Side-angle frames extracted using FFmpeg

-**Python | TensorFlow | Open-Source License**
+Cleaned and standardised metadata (calories, protein, carbs, fat, ingredients) **Python | TensorFlow | Open-Source License**

 A comprehensive food image classification pipeline developed for the SIT782 coursework (Capstone – Health Behaviour Use Case).